Underage Drinking

 What Actually Helps

-Evidence points to a combination of approaches working together:
+Evidence points to a combination of approaches working together, layered rather than used alone:

 - Parental engagement.
 Involved, communicative parents are a consistent protective factor.